rock-the-prototype/dsl-core/README.md

 The core evolves incrementally, following a minimal and strictly layered approach.
 Each stage adds capabilities without changing the fundamental semantics of the DSL.

+### Reference CLI (engine access)

+`dsl-core` includes a minimal reference CLI for deterministic validation and reporting:

+- `dsl validate …`
+- `dsl report …`

+The CLI is a thin adapter over the engine and does not include orchestration or collaboration logic.

 ### Current focus